cdcepi/FluSight-forecast-hub/model-output/README.md

 The metadata file will be saved within the model-metdata directory in the Hub's GitHub repository, and should have the following naming convention:

       team-model.yml

 Details on the content and formatting of metadata files are provdided in the [model-metadata README](https://github.com/cdcepi/FluSight-forecast-hub/blob/master/model-metadata/README.md).
 Note that returning teams should update the metadata file provided during the 2022-2023- season to document any changes that have been made to their model as well as to match updated content requirements.

-### License (optional)

-By default, forecasts are released under a CC-BY 4.0 license.
-If you would like to release your forecasts under a different license, please specify a [standard license](../accepted-licenses.csv) in the `license` field of your metadata file.
-Alternatively, if you wish to use a license that is not in the list of [standard licenses](../accepted-licenses.csv), you may include a

-    LICENSE.txt

-file in your model directory.

 ### Forecasts

-Each forecast file within the subdirectory should have the following format
+Each forecast file should have the following format

     YYYY-MM-DD-team-model.csv